Whoopi Goldberg: Bio And Career Highlights

 Who Is Whoopi Goldberg?

 Whoopi Goldberg is an American actress and comedian, celebrated for her distinctive blend of sharp wit and profound dramatic depth.
-Her influential career has consistently pushed boundaries in film, television, and stage.
+Her influential career consistently pushes boundaries across film, television, and stage.

 She first burst into the national spotlight with her powerful portrayal of Celie in Steven Spielberg’s 1985 film The Color Purple.
 This critically acclaimed performance earned her an Academy Award nomination, solidifying her status as a formidable talent.